Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 • Walnuts

-Higher omega-3 intake is associated with slower brain aging and reduced risk of cognitive decline.
+Research shows that higher omega-3 intake is associated with slower brain aging and reduced risk of cognitive decline.

 Monounsaturated Fats